nodejs/node/doc/api/globals.md

 A browser-compatible implementation of [`localStorage`][].
 Data is stored unencrypted in the file specified by the [`--localstorage-file`][] CLI flag.
+Data is stored in memory, with a storage quota of 10 MB.
+`localStorage` data persists within the current browser process and across page refreshes for the same origin,but it's not shared across different browser tabs, windows, or server-side rendering (SSR) contexts.
 Any modification of this data outside of the Web Storage API is not supported.
 Enable this API with the [`--experimental-webstorage`][] CLI flag.